sectroyer/intel_opencl_haswell/README.md

 # intel_opencl_haswell
 ## How to install OpenCL on older Intel graphic cards (Haswell/Ivy Bridge)
-Since I had some issues with enabling OpenCL support on Haswell and whole processs wasn't correctly described anywhere I have decided to put this quick tutorial for future references.
+Since I had some issues with enabling OpenCL support on Haswell and whole process wasn't correctly described anywhere I have decided to put this quick tutorial for future references.
 ### Prerequisites:
 In order to even you have to have drivers installed and confirm that devices is visible by running:
 ```